Loading Events

 About the facilitators

-Aidan is the co-Founder and Executive Director of SPACE, a nonprofit creating more space for stuttering (spacetostutter.org).
+Aidan is the co-Founder and Executive Director of SPACE, a nonprofit creating more space for stuttering.
 He has been collaborating with the stuttering community as an ally for almost 15 years, and worked for over a decade in New York City as a theater maker and arts educator.
 Aidan is grateful to the many, many people who stutter who have taught him how to truly listen and communicate.
 He lives in Vancouver, BC.

 SPACE (Stuttering, People, Arts, Community, Education) is a nonprofit advancing disability justice through inclusive communication, arts, and advocacy.
-Founded in 2023 by Aidan Sank and a committed team of volunteers, SPACE is the only organization created on the belief that when we improve conditions for people who stutter, we make the world better for everyone.
+Founded in 2023 by Aidan Sank and a committed team of volunteers, SPACE is the only organization created on the belief that when we improve conditions for people who stutter, we make the world better for everyone.Through collective advocacy, listening equity and creative expression, SPACE models what inclusive communication can look like and offers tangible pathways for building it.
+Their offerings include public advocacy to challenge stigma, listening workshops to shift communication norms, and Community and Arts programs for youth and young adults who stutter.
+SPACE is building a world that listens better to people who stutter, and everyone else.

 Details